-Inside ‘The Daily Show’ with Trevor Noah’s Democratic debate social media war room
+Inside ‘The Daily Show’ with Trevor Noah’s Democratic-debate social media war room

 The Daily Show has other strategic reasons for encouraging its employees to work late and push the limits of being funny on demand.
 Jennifer Flanz, executive producer and co-showrunner of The Daily Show, calls such live events “pretty crucial” for reminding people to tune in.
 “The digital side of the show and social media is a big driver of our viewership,” she says “It engages a totally younger audience.
 They see what we’re doing online and those two hours during the debate and then they get really excited to tune in for the show and see how we’re going to cover it.”

 It’s also a “good barometer” of what sort of bits host Trevor Noah might be able to capitalize on.
-After recognizing that Warren and Klobuchar were engaged in a drama of who wore it best?, the show included them in a bit about the ways that CNN might be trying to start beef among candidates.
+After recognizing that Warren and Klobuchar were engaged in a drama of Who wore it best?, the show included them in a bit about the ways that CNN might be trying to start beef among candidates.
 That echoed another live-shared moment from the June debates, in which Beto O’Rourke began speaking Spanish, prompting other candidates toward underwhelming attempts at bilingualism.
 After one joke about O’Rourke ordering like a clueless guy in a Mexican restaurant went viral, Noah’s team worked the growing narrative into the show opener the following night.
 (The host said he hoped it wouldn’t be another night of broken Spanglish.)

 When Dad says "Hola, como estas?" to the waiter at the Mexican restaurant #DemDebate pic.twitter.com/64FY2LV6kp